hasseily/Deathlord-Relorded/README.md

 ## Installation

+Ideally grab it from itch.io.
-Grab the latest release from GitHub.
+Another option is to grab the latest release from GitHub.
 Unzip it anywhere, and double click the app.
+Make sure you read the `DOCUMENTATION.md` file.

 ## Features